The views expressed by the host on this program documented to be almost always right 99.6% of the time.

 Why is Obama ratcheting up all of his attacks on rich people?

-I know it satisfies his base.
+I know it satisfies his base, but he doesn't care about the base.

 They have nowhere to go.

-But I mean, he's out there, he's while raising money from the rich, he is ripping them to shreds.
+But I mean, he's out there, while raising money from the rich, he is ripping them to shreds.

 He's pummeling them.

-He's out in California talking the Hollywood left, anybody that's got any kind of money at all, and they're freely giving it to him.
+He's out in California talking the Hollywood left anybody that's got any kind of money at all, and they're freely giving it to him.

-Uh, the clownies of the world, they can't line up fast enough to give this guy big bucks.
+The Spielbergs and the Katzenbergs and everybody else out there, the cloonies of the world, they can't line up fast enough to give this guy big bucks.

 But I'll tell you what, ripping into the rich, it sure does separate them from their money.

-If they think Draconian taxes are coming and they've given money to Obama, maybe they can get a waiver.
+If they think draconian taxes are coming and they've given money to Obama, maybe they can get a waiver.

-But uh what he's scaring the fat cats.
+But he's scaring the fat cats.

-He said, You guys better get on board with me.
+He said, you guys better get on board with me.

-You're in for a tough ride, unless you're my friend.
+You're in for a tough ride unless you're my friend.

 I don't think there's any doubt about this.

-Go to the audio sound bites.
+Go to the audio soundbites.

-I asked my attorney general to look into any cases of price gathering.
+I asked my attorney general to look into any cases of price gouging so we can make sure nobody's being taken advantage of at the pump.

-Today I'm gonna go a step further.
+Today, I'm going to go a step further.

-The attorney general is putting together a team whose job it is to root out any cases of fraud or manipulation in the oil markets that might affect gas prices.
+The Attorney General is putting together a team whose job it is to root out any cases of fraud or manipulation in the oil markets that might affect gas prices.

 And that includes the role of traders and speculators.